Chhoa/Brain-Segmentation-Project/README.md

 ## Step 6

-Renaming the cleaned segmentation files and meshing them via ITK --> ~~[mesh_loop-mod_sbatch.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh_loop-mod_sbatch.sh)~~ <br>[mesh_loop-mod.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh_loop-mod.sh), source code: [mesh3d.cpp](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh3d.cpp)
+Renaming the cleaned segmentation files and meshing them via ITK --> [mesh_loop-mod_sbatch.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh_loop-mod_sbatch.sh), source code: [mesh3d.cpp](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/mesh3d.cpp)

 - adds _-cca_ at the end of the file names starting with _RV_ and _LV_ and ending with _MALPEM.nii.gz_ in the subdirectories of _dir_ if it hasn't been done before

 - meshes the above files using ITK libraries and saves them as _.vtk_ files with names ending with _mesh_

-- ~~the batchjob has to be submitted by the command `sbatch mesh_loop-mod_sbatch.sh`~~<br>no need to submit batchjob since it takes very little time to perform this task, just run the script straight
+- the batchjob has to be submitted by the command `sbatch mesh_loop-mod_sbatch.sh`, files are saved in their corresponding input directories

-- files are saved in their corresponding input directories
+- - it takes about a minute per 30 tasks and 1~2 GB memory (RAM) is enough for this job

 ## Step 4+5+6